For copies of the presentation slides, please email Jim directly:- firstname.lastname@example.org

-This webinar will introduce you to the challenges inherent in using FEA for this purpose.
-The responsibilities that such a route brings will be discussed and useful resources highlighted.
+This webinar introduced you to the challenges inherent in using FEA for this purpose.
+The responsibilities that such a route brings was discussed and useful resources highlighted.

-After a review of the technology and the pressure vessel specific topic of Design by Analysis, as outlined by the ASME VIII Div2 and EN13445 codes, two extensive tutor-led courses will also be highlighted:
+After a review of the technology and the pressure vessel specific topic of Design by Analysis, as outlined by the ASME VIII Div2 and EN13445 codes, two extensive tutor-led courses was highlighted:

-As will be shown, these courses are aimed at providing some of the education, experience and engineering judgement required in using FEA and DBA in this broad and challenging area.
+As was shown, these courses are aimed at providing some of the education, experience and engineering judgement required in using FEA and DBA in this broad and challenging area.

 Dr Jim Wood PhD, CEng, FIMechE, FIMMM, FIEIS, NTechF, PSE

 Jim has spent most of his working life involved with FEA and pressure vessels in one way or another.

 Jim’s undergraduate degree at Paisley College of Technology had a good flavour of the pressure vessel and power generation industry, due to the close vicinity of companies active in this area.

 On graduating, Jim joined Babcock & Wilcox as a junior site engineer, erecting a new radiant fired boiler in the BP refinery at Grangemouth, before returning to university to do his PhD on mitred pipe bends.

 After becoming an academic member of staff, Jim taught FEA for 10 years on a part-time MSc on pressure vessel design, for local companies.